ttscoff/marked-conductor/README.md

 # Marked Conductor

-A "train conductor" for [Marked 2](https://marked2app.com).
+A "train conductor" for [Marked 2](https://marked2app.com) (Mac only).
 Conductor can be set up as a Custom Preprocessor or Custom Processor for Marked, and can run different commands and scripts based on conditions in a YAML configuration file, allowing you to have multiple processors that run based on predicates.

 ## Installation